IBM/helm101/tutorial/Lab3/README.md

     3       	Mon Sep 24 11:59:18 2018	DEPLOYED  	guestbook-0.1.0	Rollback to 1
     ```

-    To check the rollback, you can run `kubectl get all --namespace helm-demo`:
+    To check the rollback, you can run `$ kubectl get all --namespace helm-demo`:

     ```console
     NAME                                READY     STATUS    RESTARTS   AGE